-How Massive is the U.S. Stock Market Compared to the World?
+Visualizing the Size of U.S. Stock Market When Compared to the Rest of the World

 Stock markets bring wealth and woes to investors around the world.
 It’s hard to imagine anything more exciting and fearful.
 Icons like Warren Buffet made billions of dollars investing in corporate stocks.
 Yet, we all remember the collapse of the market a decade ago.
 Even with the global market whipping around, the U.S. still dominates the world stage.
 But where do all the rest come in?